ESIA Board & Exec

 Ben Henderson, Treasurer

-Ben Henderson (B Comm), previous ESIA Board Member and Secretary for eight years, is the Chief Executive Officer and Director of Microgrid Power Group and non-executive Director of Next Green Group.
+Ben Henderson (B Comm), is the Chief Executive Officer and Director of Microgrid Power Group and non-executive Director of Next Green Group.
 Ben was co-founder and for over a decade was Chief Executive Officer of The Green Guys Group and subsidiaries including OptiTech International and GreenForms Trading.
 Ben has been involved in energy savings schemes since 2010 participating in many stakeholder engagements for the ESS, PDRS, VEU and REPS and has engaged in the ERF.
 Ben's expertise and entrepreneurship includes delivering energy efficiency, renewables, power purchasing agreements and development of micro-grid solutions.
 Through the development of unique and vertically integrated solutions, Ben has overseen delivery of projects across more than 8,000 sites nationally.
+Ben previously as ESIA Secretary and General Board Member for eight years.